A Guide to the Probate Process in NSW

 Additionally, the application will need to be supported by an affidavit of executor.
 This legal document, submitted alongside the probate application, outlines the executor’s relationship to the deceased and confirms that they are willing and able to perform the duties required.
 The affidavit also includes vital information about the deceased, such as the date of death and details of the will.

 The executor should also be ready to provide an inventory of the deceased’s assets and liabilities, which is crucial for the court’s assessment.
-Knowing everything about probate in NSW, including what documents are needed and when to submit them, is integral to a smooth application process.
+Executors must understand the documents required, key deadlines, and the formal steps involved to avoid rejection or delays in the probate application.

 Applying for Probate in the Supreme Court of NSW